Mullgate

 • DNS guidance when a base domain is set

-• hostname and direct-IP listener URLs with credentials redacted
+• hostname and direct-IP listener URLs with full credentials in published-routes

 • whether the current runtime state needs a restart or refresh